Property Damage Liability: How Much Coverage Do You Really Need?

 Is $25,000 in property damage liability enough?

 For most drivers, $25,000 is insufficient in today's market.
-With the average new vehicle price exceeding $48,000, a single at-fault accident involving a newer car could easily surpass your limit.
+The average new vehicle transaction price hit a record $50,326 in December 2025, meaning a single at-fault accident involving a newer car could easily surpass your limit by $25,000 or more.
 If your limit is exceeded, you are personally responsible for the remaining costs — which can lead to lawsuits and wage garnishment.
 Most experts recommend carrying at least $50,000, preferably $100,000.

 What's the difference between 50/100/50 and 100/300/100 coverage?